metonym/svelte-rollup-template/README.md

 The initial motivation was to address [an issue](https://github.com/sveltejs/template/issues/39) about hashing file names for production.

-**Key Differences**
+## Key Differences

-- CSS/JS files are hashed for caching
+- CSS/JS files are hashed
 - HTML is minified

-This project uses [PostHTML](https://github.com/posthtml/posthtml) to process compiled assets in the postbuild stage.
+This project uses [PostHTML](https://github.com/posthtml/posthtml) to process compiled assets after the build stage.

 ## Getting Started